rachit-j/kasm-multi-server/developers-guide.md

 #### Missing credentials

-If for any reason you have misplaced your inventory file post installation credentials for the installation can be recovered using:
+If for any reason you have misplaced your inventory file post-installation credentials for the installation can be recovered using:

 - Existing Database password can be obtained by logging into a webapp host and running the following command: